uensalo/gin/README.md

 ./gin decode encode -i <input_ging> -o <output_gine>
 ./gin decode walks -r <input_gine> -i <input_roots> -o <output_walks>
 ```
-The first command produces a bit-encoded graph that is later used as a graph index in `decode walks`.
+The first command produces a bit-encoded graph that is later used as a graph index in `decode walks`. __Note that the input roots produced by `./gin query find ... --decode`
+must be produced without the verbose flag.__

 ## Output Format Description of `gin query find` and `gin decode walks`